top of page

 What is a learning disability?

-When it comes to learning disability warning signs there is not a one size fits all list.
-Some children appear to have obvious learning challenges early in their academic careers, others may acquire compensatory skills to mask their condition.
+Some children appear to have obvious learning challenges early in their academic careers.
+Other children may acquire compensatory skills to mask their condition.
 Additionally, learning disabilities tend to coexist with other conditions, including attention deficit hyperactivity disorder, communication disorders, and even giftedness.

 Why schedule an educational evaluation?